lume/lume/README.md

 <h2> About </h2>

-Infamous gives you general-purpose [Custom HTML Elements](https://developers.google.com/web/fundamentals/architecture/building-components/customelements) that the browser understands, for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.
+Lume gives you general-purpose [Custom HTML Elements](https://developers.google.com/web/fundamentals/architecture/building-components/customelements) that the browser understands, for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.